-This minimum wage set by LA County for those who work in unincorporated areas applies to employees if they work at least two hours in a week, regardless of their immigration or work status.
+This minimum wage set by LA County for those who work in unincorporated areas applies to employees if they work at least two hours a week, regardless of their immigration or work status.
 All employers in the unincorporated areas of Los Angeles County must post a workplace poster in an area visible to employees which notes the current minimum wage rates.

-After January 1, 2021, the CA state minimum wage will rise to $13.00 per hour for small employers, and $14.00 per hour for large employers.
 Many California cities have also enacted their own wage ordinances, including the City of Los Angeles, which increases the minimum wage according to the same schedule as Los Angeles County.

 California Minimum Salary Requirements